mrspeaker/InternetExplorer/README.md

 type "/" to enter text mode (no gui yet!).
 Type a subreddit and hit enter, it will load any imgurlses.

+hit "space" to remove an obelisk. hit "enter" to load a "/r/..." oblisk.